Join the MNB Community.

 Contact us today to learn more about maximizing your sugar category revenue and shifting your mix to higher margin, value-added sweeteners: 1-800-680-1896 or e-mail us at CS@OrganicSugars.biz

-Here is everything you need to know about what Kevin Coupe - MNB's "Content Guy" - can bring to your meeting or conference:
+Here is everything you need to know about what Kevin Coupe - MNB's "Content Guy" - can bring your meeting or conference:

 "He brought a unique perspective, and helped us think about our industry and the changing consumer in new ways ...
 He left us with a lot of rich conversation and actionable information ...
 He was terrific."